 5. GRE Scores

-We require scores for the General GRE exam to be submitted.
+However, students who wish to submit their scores may do so.
 The GRE code for UConn Storrs is 3915 and the PNB Department code is 0217.
-You can visit http://www.ets.org/gre/ for more information.

 *When filling out the application, please be sure to put "Physiology & Neurobiology" on the application where it indicates "Field of study and degree" and please fill in the "Preferred Advisor", (you can put more than one name there).
 This will help us identify an appropriate faculty contact, but does not commit you to work in a particular laboratory should you enter our program.